tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

   boot.kernelBuildIsCross = true;
 ```

 The configuration above is the minimum required to produce a bootable system, but you can further edit the file as desired to perform additional configuration.
 Uncomment the relevant options and change their values as explained in the file.
-Note that several advertised features, including WiFi, sound, and the firewall, do not work properly at this time.
+Note that several advertised features, including sound and the firewall, do not work properly at this time.
 Refer to the [NixOS installation manual](https://nixos.org/manual/nixos/stable/index.html#ch-configuration) for further guidance.

 If you want to install a desktop environment, you will have to uncomment the option to enable X11 and add an option to include your favorite desktop environment.
 You may also wish to include graphical packages such as `firefox` in `environment.systemPackages`.
 For example, to install Xfce: